XRPLF/rippled/Builds/levelization/README.md

   they are improvements or not, so if you have resolved any issues or done anything else to improve levelization, run `levelization.sh`, and commit the updated results.

+The  `loops.txt` and `ordering.txt` files relate the modules using comparison signs, which indicate the number of times each module is included in the other.

+* `A > B` means that A is included in B significantly more than B is included in A, and thus A should probably be at a higher level. `ordering.txt` will only include these types of results, because by definition `B` doesn't include `A` at all, otherwise it would be in `loops.txt`.
+* `A ~= B` means that A and B are included in each other a different number of times, but the values are so close that the script can't definitively say that one should be above the other.
+* `A == B` means that A and B include each other the same number of times, so the script has no clue which should be higher.

+The committed files hide the detailed values intentionally, to prevent false alarms and merging issues, and because it's easy to get those details locally.

+1. Run `levelization.sh`
+2. Grep the modules in `paths.txt`.
+   * For example, if a cycle is found `A ~= B`, simply `grep -w A Builds/levelization/results/paths.txt | grep -w B`